the-draupnir-project/draupnir4all_docs/content/docs/how_to_use_draupnir.md

 - `shortcode` is a short name given to this list.
 It should be short and easy to type.
 However contrary to mjolnir you are likely not going to type it often.
 - `alias localpart` is the local part of the address draupnir is going to create for this list.
-This is useful if you ever want to share your ban list with other communities.
+This is useful if you ever want to share your policy list with other communities.

-For example, the following command will create a ban list with the short code `spam` and the address `#my-community-spam-ban-list:draupnir.midnightthoughts.space`
+For example, the following command will create a policy list with the short code `spam` and the address `#my-community-spam-policy-list:draupnir.midnightthoughts.space`

 ```
 !draupnir list create spam my-community-spam-ban-list
 ```

-You only need to create a ban list once, and can then add as many users and servers as you want to that ban list.
-You can also create as many ban lists as you want.
+You only need to create a policy list once, and can then add as many users and servers as you want to that policy list.
+You can also create as many policy lists as you want.

-It is also possible to configure a default ban list draupnir will use for bans if no short code is specified.
+It is also possible to configure a default policy list draupnir will use for bans if no short code is specified.
-For example, to use the ban list with short code `spam` by default, issue the following command:
+For example, to use the policy list with short code `spam` by default, issue the following command:

 ```
 !draupnir default spam
 ```

-#### Subscribing to ban lists
+#### Subscribing to policy lists

-Ban lists are a clever mechanism that allows moderation teams to ban users for different motives (e.g. one list for `spam` and one for `coc`).
+Policy lists are a clever mechanism that allows moderation teams to ban users for different motives (e.g. one list for `spam` and one for `coc`).
 Such a distinction can be useful when several communities want to collaborate together.